-Figure D-39 shows overcrowding by Census Tract for Mission Viejo, plus the location of the Sites Inventory.
-As has been noted before, the bulk of the Sites Inventory is in the southern part of the city, and is in Tract 320.22, the only tract with an overcrowding rate above the statewide average of 8.2%, with a rate of 13.3%, and where 59% of the total Site Inventory is located.
+Figure D-37 shows overcrowding by Census Tract for Mission Viejo, plus the location of the Sites Inventory.
+As has been noted before, the bulk of the Sites Inventory is in the southern part of the city, and is in Tract 320.22, the only tract with an overcrowding rate above the statewide average of 8.2%, with a rate of 13.3%.
 Increasing the supply of affordable units, many of them likely to be rental, in the single part of the city with a higher rate of overcrowding than the rest of the city, may help to reduce this pattern in the coming decade.

-Figure D-38 - Orange County - Percent of Households Overcrowded (Census Tract, HUD)
+Figure D-36 - Orange County - Percent of Households Overcrowded (Census Tract, HUD)

-Figure D-39 - Mission Viejo - Percent of Households Overcrowded, and Site Inventory (Census Tract, HUD)
+Figure D-37 - Mission Viejo - Percent of Households Overcrowded, and Site Inventory (Census Tract, HUD)

-8. Displacement Risk
+4. Displacement Risk